ndiritumichael/Rick-and-Morty-Compose/README.md

 ## Testing

-The tests are mainly unit tests covering the Network layer and Domain layer ,main Libraries use for testing include:
+The tests are mainly unit tests covering the Network layer and Domain layer and also viewmodel tests for the characters module,main Libraries used for testing include:

 -[MockWebserver](https://github.com/square/okhttp/tree/master/mockwebserver) - A scriptable web